cfengine/documentation/reference/promise-types/files.markdown

 `((user|group):[^:]+:[-=+,rwx()dtTabBpcoD]*(:(allow|deny))?)|((all|mask):[-=+,rwx()]*(:(allow|deny))?)`

 **Description**:
 Native settings for access control entry are defined by 'aces'.
 POSIX ACL are available in CFEngine Community starting with 3.4.0.
-NTFS ACL are available with CFEngine Nova or above.
+NTFS ACL are available in with CFEngine Enterprise.

 **Example**: